-"Soccer is all I am, there is nothing else": Self, future orientation, and cultural capital among youth from low socio-economic class who play professional soccer
+"Soccer is all I am, there is nothing else."
+Self, future orientation, and cultural capital among low-socioeconomic status youth who play professional soccer

 Abstract

-This paper examines the ways in which low-socio-economic youth who play soccer in a professional club experience and define themselves and the place of soccer (and being professional youth-players) in their self-concept, from the perspective of Bourdieu's class theory.
-In-depth interviews with 22 youth revealed four key findings: self-definitions and perceptions of their significant others (parents, teachers, and coaches); school experiences; descriptions of professional soccer participation experiences; and future orientation.
-These findings enable a discussion about the link between class, sports, and education.
-This link includes a discussion of the characteristics of the sporting habitus and class habitus of youth, and their contribution to social inequality and educational stratification.
-Moreover, the discussion section emphasizes the educational importance of engaging in future orientation and practicing it as an agentic means of coping with the habitus of constraint, structural vulnerabilities, and social exclusions.
+This paper examines how youth of low socioeconomic status who play soccer in professional clubs experience and define themselves, the place of soccer, and being professional youth-players in their self-concept from the perspective of Bourdieu's class theory.
+In-depth interviews with 22 youth revealed four key findings: self-definitions and perceptions of their significant others (parents, teachers, and coaches), school experiences, descriptions of professional soccer participation experiences, and future orientation.
+These findings enable a discussion about the link between class, sports, and education, which includes a discussion of the characteristics of the sporting habitus and class habitus of youth and their contribution to social inequality and educational stratification.
+Moreover, the discussion section emphasizes the educational importance of a future orientation and practicing it as an agentic means of coping with the habitus of constraint, structural vulnerabilities, and social exclusions.

-Keywords: soccer; youth; socio-economic class; cultural capital; future orientation
+Keywords: soccer; youth; socioeconomic class; cultural capital; future orientation

 Introduction

-This article examines how low socio-economic class (SES) youth who play soccer in a professional club experience and define themselves and the place of soccer (and being professional youth-players) in their self-concept, from the perspective of Bourdieu's class theory.
+This article examines how low-socioeconomic status (SES) youth who play soccer in professional clubs experience and define themselves, the place of soccer, and being professional youth-players in their self-concept from the perspective of Bourdieu's class theory.
 This examination may help in understanding the processes of socialization associated with sports among different classes and the acquisition of class habitus through sports (Bourdieu, 1978).
 The research literature that connects class, education, and sports offers us studies on how specific sports are related to class (Andersen & Bakken, 2019; Bourdieu, 1978; Townsend & Cushion, 2017; Wheeler & Green, 2019); the decision-making process of parents from different classes in enrolling their children in different sports as a leisure activity (Aurini et al., 2020; Eriksen & Stefansen, 2021); and the acquisition of sporting habitus through specific sports (DeLuca & Andrew, 2016; Schmitt et al., 2020).

-Exploring the youths' perspective, as this article suggests, has not been sufficiently studied.
-This lacuna should disturb us because the study of the youths' perspective can teach us about sport socialization in class contexts (Stuij, 2005), the habitus and cultural capital (educational credentials and the possession of legitimate knowledge, traits, skills, and tastes) of sports-related activities (Lenartowich, 2016), and the transmission of cultural capital by sports coaches, as socializing agents (Stuij, 2015) in the field of informal education.
-In order to obtain these research contributions, this article is based on 22 in-depth interviews with low SES youth, who play in professional soccer clubs, located in the geographical and social periphery of Israel.
-These youth-players participate in professional soccer in the after-school hours, i.e. in the daily spaces of what is known as informal education or extra-curricular activities (Friedman, 2013).
-Against this background, this article offers five key research questions: How do low socio-economic class youth describe their self-concept?
-What are the educational experiences of these youth in schools?
-How do the youth describe their experience of participating in professional soccer?
+Exploring the youths' perspectives, as this article suggests, has not been sufficiently addressed in the literature.
+This lacuna should concern us because the study of youth perspectives can teach us about sport socialization in class contexts (Stuij, 2005), the habitus and cultural capital (educational credentials and the possession of legitimate knowledge, traits, skills, and tastes) of sports-related activities (Lenartowich, 2016), and the transmission of cultural capital by sports coaches as socializing agents (Stuij, 2015) in the field of informal education.
+To explore these research interests, this article conducts 22 in-depth interviews with low-SES youth who play in professional soccer clubs located on the geographical and social periphery of Israel.
+These youth-players participate in professional soccer in the after-school hours, i.e., in the daily spaces of what is known as informal education or extracurricular activities (Friedman, 2013).
+Against this background, this article poses five key research questions: How do youth of low socioeconomic class describe their self-concept?
+What are the educational experiences of these youth in school?
+How do the youth describe their experiences of participating in professional soccer?
 What is the future orientation of these youth?
 Are the descriptions of the youth related to the processes of construction and maintenance of social inequality, and if so, how?

 Children and adolescents in professional sports